aistairc/aiaccel/docs/source/user_guide/hpo.rst

 Sampler Configuration
 ~~~~~~~~~~~~~~~~~~~~~

-(WIP) The sampler determines the algorithm used to search the hyperparameter space:
+The sampler determines the algorithm used to search the hyperparameter space:

 .. code-block:: yaml